When to Use a Boom Lift vs. Telehandler

 Boom Lifts vs. Telehandlers: What You Need to Know

-A boom lift is an elevated work platform that holds workers, materials, or other essential job supplies or items.
+A boom lift – also sometimes referred to as a zoom boom lift – is an elevated work platform that holds workers, materials, or other essential job supplies or items.
 It encompasses different types of aerial work surfaces and equipment, including:

 - Scissor lifts